 If the thesis is defended to the satisfaction of the thesis committee, and a final thesis with any revisions suggested during the defense has been approved, the student will graduate with honors.
 The honors will appear on the student's Cornell transcript and diploma.

-If you have additional questions please contact Tim Snyder, Undergraduate Program Coordinator.
+If you have additional questions please contact Emily Cotman, Undergraduate Program Coordinator.